TrafficGCN/40_cities_osmnx_adjacency_matrices_for_graph_convolutional_networks/README.md

 ## About

 Adjacency matrices were calculated for 40 cities using sensor data from https://doi.org/10.1038/s41598-019-51539-5 (ETH Zürich).
 I personally rented a Google Cloud server for roughly 500€ to calculate these matrices because we have so few of them in the traffic prediction Data Science community.
+Since most models are being trained on just these few datasets there's risk for overfitting.

 Use remove_missing_sensors.py to remove sensors that aren't in both the matrix and data.